This page is currently under active development and may contain incomplete content or experience instability.

 These large companies have major quantum R&D programs.
 IBM offers cloud access to superconducting quantum processors (with a 433-qubit system online and 1121-qubit planned).
 Google achieved quantum supremacy in 2019.
 Microsoft pursues topological qubits and integrates quantum into Azure.
 Amazon aggregates quantum offerings via AWS Braket.

-Strengths: Virtually unlimited budgets, top talent, existing cloud and enterprise customer base.
 Weaknesses: Bureaucratic, primarily focused on hardware and cloud services, not specialized vertical solutions or AI integration.

 QDaria’s stance: We view tech giants more as potential partners/enablers than direct competitors.
 We can run our software on their platforms while filling gaps too narrow for giants to address.
 None currently offers the agentic AI integration (QDiana, QMikeAI) or hands-on hardware kits that QDaria does.

-Strengths: Deep technical focus, first-mover advantage in specific hardware modalities.
 Weaknesses: High burn rates, narrow scope (hardware only), dependence on solving extremely hard physics/engineering problems.

 QDaria’s differentiation: We are hardware-agnostic and capital efficient.
 Rather than build our own quantum chip from scratch, we partner with or rent existing hardware.
 We layer value through software and AI on top of any hardware.
 While IonQ/Rigetti focus on making qubits, QDaria focuses on making qubits useful via algorithms, integration, and user-friendly AI.